the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 After deploying a box, Vagrant can also use [provisioners](https://developer.hashicorp.com/vagrant/docs/provisioning) to apply further configuration.
 This is useful to adapt a generic box to a specific purpose, for example by installing packages.
 Provisioning can be as simple as a shell script but can also incorporate powerful configuration management tools like [Ansible](https://docs.ansible.com/ansible/latest/index.html), [Puppet](https://puppet.com/) and [Chef](https://www.chef.io/).

+### Syncing Data

+Vagrant can help sharing data between the host and the virtual machine by syncing directories.
+By default, the directory containing the Vagrantfile is mounted at `/vagrant` on the guest.
+Therefore, if you keep a Vagrantfile in the root of a git repository, when you use the Vagrant environment you will find your project at `/vagrant`.
+This makes it convenient to develop, build and test your project within the environment.

+Additional shared directories can be declared as explained in [the documentation](https://developer.hashicorp.com/vagrant/docs/synced-folders/basic_usage).